greenspangle/LIN6209/w8_jupyter_notebooks/w8_project_assignment/assignment_4_5.md

 ## Example Project Ideas

-Just some thoughts to get you started
+Just some thoughts to get you started.

 ### 'Brexit' trends